John R QuinnJohn R Quinn

 Once a judge’s decision has been made it is final unless it is appealed, or in some situations if circumstances on which the order depend change (for example: a parenting order where one of the parents makes plans to move overseas after it has been made, or something similar).

-Appeals must be filed within 28 days of an order made by a judge or Federal Circuit Court Judge.
+If you think the judge made a mistake, appeals must be filed within 28 days of an order made by a judge or Federal Circuit Court Judge.
 If you simply disagree with a decision there is no further recourse under the law.
 You can’t use an appeal to re-hear the original dispute.
 An appeal must be based on an argument that there is an error in the judge’s decision, either in law or in interpretation, that is the Judge:

 1. Made a mistake as to the facts,